emschwartz/web-payment-request-chrome/README.md

   "appliesToPaymentMethod": "bitcoin",
   "price": .5,
   "priceCurrency": "BTC",
+  "address": "16UwLL9Risc3QfPqBUvKofHmBQ7wMtjvM",
-  "address": "...bitcoin pay-to address...", "outputs": [
+  "outputs": [
     ["1Gokm82v6DmtwKEB8AiVhm82hyFSsEvBDK", 15000]
   ]
 }], function(response) {
   console.log(response)
-  // In the case of pull, submit the response details
-  // to the processor
+  // In the case of pull, submit the response details to the processor
-  // In the case of a push, we should already have been paid
+  // In the case of a push, we should already have been paid and the
-  // and the response is the proof of payment
+  //   response may be the proof of payment or transaction ID })
-})
 ```

+The format of the payment option objects does not necessarily need to be formally standardized.
+[JSON-LD](http://json-ld.org/) can be used to provide context for the data formats used.
+Wallets can support any formats they want, and can provide extension functionality to enable users to add new schemes (and the behavior necessary to pay with that scheme) to them.

+The response format is dependent on the scheme used and also does not need to be standardized.
+The merchant will know what to do with the response (and in what ways they can trust it) because they are the ones that asked for payment through that scheme in the first place.

+> Note: The responses do not require a signature specification.
+Whether or not the response must be signed is highly dependent on the scheme and potentially the details of the payment.
+For cryptographic push-based systems the response will, in almost all cases, be digitally signed.
+However, requiring a digital signature from all schemes would place a high implementation burden on payment schemes and would severely hamper the adoption of this standard.

 Further development of this spec would likely include discussion about whether browsers will implement the wallet functionality or provide an API for wallets to handle the `requestPayment` call.
 Either way, we should discuss how new schemes and instruments will be added to the wallet software.